Follow-up with Your Patients Sooner

 eNotifications are an added feature of HRM and appear in your EMR in the same manner as a Medical Record report sent through HRM. eNotifications are augmented with CCAC and Health Links information (where available) prior to being sent to your EMR.
 After receiving an eNotification, you will subsequently receive a discharge summary and/or other reports from the hospital after the hospital has prepared the report(s) for electronic transmission.

-eNotifications have been approved by the Ontario Ministry of Health and Long-Term Care for expansion through the HSSO Client Health and Related Information System (CHRIS) and HRM to other hospitals in the province.
+eNotifications have been approved by the Ontario Ministry of Health for expansion through the Ontario Health's Shared Services' Client Health and Related Information System (CHRIS) and HRM to other hospitals in the province.

 Benefits Evaluation Results

-After three months of use, a Benefits Evaluation was conducted to assess eNotifications' impact on patient care from the perspectives of TEGH and the South East Toronto Family Health Team (SETFHT).
+After three months of use, a Benefits Evaluation was conducted to assess eNotifications' impact on patient care from the perspectives of the Michael Garron Hospital (MGH) and the South East Toronto Family Health Team (SETFHT).

-- 100% of the notifications sent from TEGH to the SETFHT's EMR were reviewed by the family physician within 7 days, and a follow-up action was determined for the patient.
+- 100% of the notifications sent from MGH to the SETFHT's EMR were reviewed by the family physician within 7 days, and a follow-up action was determined for the patient.

-- 57% of the notifications were for patients who were determined to be complex using the Ministry of Health and Long-Term Care's definition.
+- 57% of the notifications were for patients who were determined to be complex using the Ministry of Health's definition.

 - Using the ministry definition for follow-up, 54% of these notifications resulted in follow-up compared to an annual rate of 37% in 2013.